ray-project/ray/doc/source/tune/_tutorials/tune-distributed.rst

 Syncing
 -------

 Tune automatically syncs the trial folder on remote nodes back to the head node.
-This requires the ray cluster to be started with the :ref:`autoscaler <ref-automatic-cluster>`.
+This requires the ray cluster to be started with the :ref:`cluster launcher <ref-automatic-cluster>`.
 By default, local syncing requires rsync to be installed.
 You can customize the sync command with the ``sync_to_driver`` argument in ``tune.run`` by providing either a function or a string.

 If a string is provided, then it must include replacement fields ``{source}`` and ``{target}``, like ``rsync -savz -e "ssh -i ssh_key.pem" {source} {target}``.
 Alternatively, a function can be provided with the following signature: